nsacyber/Windows-Secure-Host-Baseline/README.md

 The **Invoke-ApplySecureHostBaseline** command found in the [Group Policy PowerShell file](./Scripts/GroupPolicy.ps1) is the main command for applying policies.
 By default this command will:
 * Import both Computer and User policies.
 Use the **-PolicyScopes** option and specify only the **'User'** or **'Computer'** value to import only User or Computer policies.
 * Import policies, that have an audit option (e.g. AppLocker), in audit mode.
 To import those policies in enforcement mode, use the **-PolicyMode** option and specify the **'Enforced'** value.
-* Make a backup copy of existing Group Policy Objects and Group Policy Templates.
+* Make a backup copy of existing imported SHB Group Policy objects (and Group Policy templates if the -UpdateTemplates option is used) if they exist.
 The backups will be in a directory located at **%UERPROFILE%\\Desktop\\Backup_yyyyMMddHHmmss** corresponding to the time when the command was executed.
-To change this location use the **-BackupPath** option and specify a path to an existing folder.
+To change this location use the **-BackupPath** option and specify a path to an existing folder where the Backup_yyyyMMddHHmmss will be created.
 * **not** update the Group Policy template files that correspond to the applied Group Policy  objects.
 Use the **-UpdateTemplates** option to update the Group Policy templates.

 Options for the command are: